Faylina/witching_hour_chronicles/README.md

 The authors that are, for now, registered by the admin directly into a database, are able to log into their dashboard on the homepage and log out on both pages.

-Inside their dashboard (dashboard.php) the authors can then create new categories and enter blog articles to display on the homepage.
+Inside their dashboard (dashboard.php) the authors can then create new categories and write blog posts to display on the homepage.

-The blog article may or may not contain an image.
-If an image is included, the author can determine which side of the article it is displayed on.
+The blog posts may or may not contain an image.
+If an image is included, the author can determine which side of the blog post it is displayed on.

-The blog articles are saved in a mySQL database.
+The blog posts are saved in a mySQL database.

-The option to edit or delete blog articles is, for now, not intended to be included in this project.

 This project is meant to be heavily focused on security.